WJGrove/TS_forecasting/README.md

 # TS-prep-vis-forecast

 This repository is meant to be a collection of reusable building blocks for time series forecasting projects of all sizes: data ingestion + preprocessing, diagnostics, visualizations, forecasting pipelines, and evaluation utilities.
-Includes example jobs using the Rossmann sales dataset from Kaggle.
+It includes example jobs using the Rossmann sales dataset from Kaggle, as well as retrieval-augmented generation (RAG) tools to help developers query code and documentation.
+It is not yet complete but can be functional within a week of focused work - depending on project needs.

 ## Quick overview
 - **Purpose:** Provide reusable building blocks for time series projects (preprocessing, transformation, modeling, plotting, and evaluation).